Wavy Hair-grass

 Size:

-In early summer, the rocks of the archipelago appear to turn a warm brick red when viewed from a distance.
-This impression is caused by the wood small-reed (Deschampsia flexuosa).
-Towards autumn, this grass, which is one of the most common in Finland, ripens to a straw yellow color.
-Its gauzy, light inflorescence and thin branches are like fairies floating in the air.
-So common – so beautiful!
+In early summer, viewed from a distance, the archipelago’s cliffs appear to turn a warm brick red.
+This effect is caused by wavy hairgrass (Deschampsia flexuosa).
+As autumn approaches, this grass—one of Finland’s most common—turns a straw-yellow.
+The gossamer-thin branches of its feathery, light inflorescence are like fairies floating in the air.
+So common—so beautiful!

 HOME SHORES – Pictures from the Finnish coast